pmcgoohan/dark-alex/encrypted-content-layer.md

 1) Printers cannot see the gas price in an encrypted tx
 2) Users can DDOS the network with invalid txs

-To solve this, we trust users to give us accurate information/validity guarantees about the content of an encrypted tx, and then penalize them if it turns out to be inaccurate once decrypted.
+To solve this, we trust users to give us accurate information/validity guarantees about the content of an encrypted tx and then penalize them if it turns out to be inaccurate once decrypted.
 A user takes out a small, recoverable bond for each address.
-The bond only needs to be enough to cover a few invalid txs in order to mitigate DDOS.
+The bond needs to be enough to cover an invalid tx and the costs of a fraud proof in order to mitigate DDOS.

 ##### Filtering
 Vaults/Mempool can quickly filter out:
-- any txs with zero bond balances
+- txs with zero bond balances
+- txs with an invalid or old lastBlockHash
-- any originator addresses with less than MinGas in eth
+- txs where the originator address has < minGas in eth

 ##### User Fraud proofs
 - user key does not decrypt tx
 - decrypted tx is invalid
 - decrypted tx gasCost does not match encryptedTxMessage gasCost
-- MinGas is not available to execute and lastBlockHash is only unlock time blocks old
+- minGas is not available to execute and lastBlockHash is only a few blocks old (unlock time)

 #### ```EncryptedTxContract``` (L1 smart contract)